Last Updated: 5/3/2025 to add transmitter locations for numerous stations.

 State – Two letter postal abbreviation.

 Station – Usually official city/location of license.
-May be primary area served on occasion.
+May be primary area served on occasion, especially if the licensed location is not useful/easily recognizable to non-locals.

 Location – Site location when known.
 Generally speaking, this will be a town or township, or a neighborhood within a city.